nickdonn1/ctools_gradehelper/README.md

     [assignment_name]grader>> c uniqname
     [assignment_name]grader>> comment uniqname

-which will launch Vim and allow you to modify student comments
+which will launch Vim (see below on how to change to emacs) and allow you to modify student comments

 ##### Exit:
     [assignment_name]grader>> exit